GashinRS/kvasir-server-fork/Writerside/topics/Slices.md

 ### Mutations on a Slice

+By defining Mutation Types in the Slice, a new Slice Changes API is exposed (at `/{podId}/slices/{sliceId}/changes`).
-When enabled, a Slice can also expose a Changes API (at `/{podId}/slices/{sliceId}/changes`), allowing mutations on the Slice.
-The mutations are restricted by the pre-defined schema, ensuring that only resources that match the criteria of the Slice can be created, updated or deleted.
+Change requests sent to this API are always restricted by the pre-defined schema, ensuring that only resources that match the criteria of the Slice can be created, updated or deleted.

-Additionally, if the Slice defines a Mutation Type, mutations may be performed directly using the GraphQL interface (in addition to performing mutations via the Changes API).
+Of course, these mutations may also be performed using the GraphQL interface directly, and they are likewise restricted by the pre-defined schema.

 For example, to add a Person, you can send a `POST` request to the `query` endpoint: